 If you visually distinguish your price from a reference price by using a different size, font, color or some combination of those three, you trigger a fluency effect.
 Consumers will mis-attribute that visual distinction to a greater numerical distinction.

 That fluency effect not only works with font color, but it also works with physical distance.
-When your price is horizontally farther away from a reference price, people perceive a greater numerical distance.
+Positioning your price further from the reference price makes the brain perceive a greater numerical difference, and use a smaller font size for yours to make the price itself seem smaller.

 6. Reduce the frictions (and pains) of paying.

-Each time we purchase something, we feel a sense of pain — often referred to as the “pain of paying”.
+Whenever we purchase something, we feel what’s called the “pain of paying.”

 Uber disrupted the taxi industry in several ways, but one of the most significant, from an e-commerce standpoint, was by removing the pain and friction of handing over a credit card and signing a receipt, or handing over cash out of pocket.
 No meter telling you how much you’re spending every half minute.
 No physical payments.
 Everything is automatically charged to your card’s saved payment information in the app.
 Just add a tip on your screen, and go.
 So much less pain!